-Now I am going to give you some disability related information in Taiwan.
+Now, I will give you some disability-related information on Taiwan.
 In major cities like Taipei and Takao, we have barrier-free subway systems.
 We can use any carriage of train so freely that we even do not feel that we have disabilities.
-But when we visit other areas of Taiwan, transportation is not convenient.
-On the bottom-right corner of this slide, you can see a bullet train.
-There are nine hundred and ninety eight seats altogether but only four spaces for wheelchair users.
+But when we visit other areas of Taiwan, transport is not convenient.
+On the bottom-right corner of this slide 5, you can see a bullet train.
+It has 998 seats but only four spaces for wheelchair users.
 We are starting a movement to increase spaces for wheelchairs and strollers.
-Universal design taxis have started but unfortunately the fare is very expensive.
+Universal design taxis have started, but unfortunately the fare is very expensive.
+(Slide 4-5)

-My independent living center was established in 2007 and we have been engaged in so many activities such as personal assistant service, protection of the rights, policy proposals, and peer support.
-We are organized by and managed by persons with disabilities as main actors and what we try to achieve is to create a society where persons with any kind of disabilities are able to live in their own community.
-In 2009 we collected funds from private sector and implemented a model project to train personal assistants.
-This became an official system of Taiwan.
-Now there are five independent living centers in Taiwan.
-But only two of them have their own office.
-We are trying to change the awareness of persons with disabilities themselves by keep sending a message that it is the environment that has disabilities.
-Now Taiwan has the official system of personal assistant and there is a pilot project which the government has a budget for.
-We are getting subsidies from the government in order to operate independent living centers, but the situation concerning persons with disabilities has not reached the guideline standard yet and there are sill much to be done. (←文脈から「障害者を取り巻く状況が」ガイドラインの基準には達しておらず、整っていない状況です。として訳しました。) Persons with disabilities should unite even more strongly and increase our influence on the government.
+My independent living center was established in 2007, and we have been engaged in many activities, such as personal assistant service, protection of rights, policy proposals, and peer support.
+We are organized and managed by persons with disabilities as main actors, and what we try to achieve is to create a society in which persons with all kinds of disabilities can live in their own community.
+In 2009, we collected funds from the private sector and implemented a model project to train personal assistants.
+This became the official system of Taiwan.
+Now there are five independent living centers in Taiwan, but only two have their own office.
+We are trying to change the awareness of persons with disabilities themselves by repeatedly sending the message that it is the environment that has disabilities.
+Now Taiwan has an official system of personal assistants, and there is a pilot project that the government has budgeted for.
+We receive subsidies from the government, in order to operate independent living centers, but the actual situation concerning persons with disabilities has not reached the guideline standard yet, and much still remains to be done.
+Persons with disabilities should unite their efforts even more strongly and increase our influence on the government.

+(Slide 6-10)

-Persons with disabilities in each independent living center are exposed to the gap or differences depending on the area or location of each independent living center.
-Also personal background is different.
-For example, some went to school and some did not.
-For these reasons, sometimes our communication does not go well and we end up in quarrels.
-The reality is that we did not have enough communication skill and planning skill.
-To improve this situation, in March 2018, for the first time, the five centers gathered in one area and had a discussion together.
-Before this, what we usually said was “We couldn’t do anything” or “We are helpless.”
-But Murano Mirai helped us organizing many workshops.
-We could visualize our activities by drawing posters and check what we did in the past year, who did what, and how money was spent, etc. In this process, we realized that, even under hard conditions, gradually our activities are influencing our communities and gradually changes are happening.
-By visualizing the results of our activities by using posters, we could see the balance of overall work and because of this we have become able to divide our workload better than before.
+Persons with disabilities in each independent living center are inclined to face the difficulties of unity as a group due to such difference of areas or locations and personal background.
+For example, some went to school but some did not.
+For these reasons, communication sometimes does not go well, and we end up in quarrels.
+The reality is that we did not have enough communication skill and planning skills.
+To improve this situation, in March 2018, for the first time, the five centers gathered in one place and had a collective discussion.
+Before this time, what we usually said was: “We can’t do anything” or “We are helpless.”
+But Murano Mirai helped us to organize many workshops.
+We could visualize our activities by drawing posters and check what we did in the past year, who did what, and how much money was spent, etc. By this process, we realized that, even under hard conditions, gradually our activities were influencing our communities and gradually changes were happening.
+By visualizing the results of our activities by using posters, we could see the balance of overall work, and because of this, we have become able to divide our workload better than before.
 We can make plans more actively and we have better communication among ourselves.
-Five centers were able to share our challenges and exchange opinions and as a result now we have a stronger relationship.
+The five centers were able to share the challenges and to exchange opinions, and as a result, we now have a stronger relationship.